-Šiaulių Banko Lizingas UAB is under the liquidation and does not carry out any activities, the company's activities are integrated into activities of the Issuer.
-Currently, Šiaulių banko investicijų valdymas UAB is under the liquidation as well.
+UAB "Šiaulių banko lizingas" is under the liquidation and does not carry out any activities, the company's activities are integrated into activities of the Issuer.

 Supervisory and Management Bodies

 The Issuer has a two-tier management system consisting of Supervisory Council, Management Board and CEO (Head of Administration), who together with the Management Board is responsible for the management of the Issuer.
 Business address of all the indicated bodies of the Issuer is Tilžės str.
 149, Šiauliai, Lithuania.